EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part1.md

 ### Downloading the source code

-In this exercise we will be using the traffic simulaion program.
+In this exercise we will be using the traffic simulation program.
 The source code is available in the same Github repository as the other examples.

 To download the code you will need to clone the repository.
 To do this execute the following command